alexpmagalhaes/ChIPseq_course/docs/QC_Trim.md

 Fastq files can be downloaded from Sequence Read Archive (SRA).

-In the folder `/project/pcpool_data/molmed/fastq/ChIP-seq/` you can find fastq files from the Chen et al paper.
+In the folder `/project/pcpool_data/molmed/fastq/ChIP-seq/` you can find fastq files from the Chen et al. paper.

 * SRR001996: GFP